Michele Amas: Biography

 She played the part of the shy and nervous Fleur in the 2001 comedy play Take A Chance On Me by Roger Hall.
 That same year, Amas acted in the short film Sox and was the narrator of the television programme Tutus & Town Halls.
 She went on to direct and write the 2002 short film Redial, which competed at the 59th Venice International Film Festival held in the same year.
 Amas finished a master's degree in creative writing at Victoria University of Wellington in 2005.
 Her poem collection, The Angle of Clouds, won Amas the annual Adam Foundation Prize in Creative Writing for the best portfolio at Victoria University's master's degree course in creative writing.
-Amas portrayed Lauren in two episodes of the mid-2000s television programme Seven Periods with Mr Gormsby and Kate McKenzie in Holly's Heroes.
+Amas portrayed Lauren in two seasons of the mid-2000s television programme Seven Periods with Mr Gormsby and Kate McKenzie in Holly's Heroes.

 In 2006, her first collection of poetry, After the Dance, was published.
 It was shortlisted for the NZSA Jessie McKay Award as the Best First Book of Poetry Award at the Montana New Zealand Book Awards (today the Ockham New Zealand Book Awards) and was nominated for the 2008 Prize in Modern Letters.
 Amas played the part of Barbara in August: Osage County at Circa Theatre in 2011.
 The performance earned her a Chapman Tripp Theatre Award.
 Amas subsequently became a playwright, authoring the full-length theatre programme Goldilocks and the Three Bears staged by Kidzstuff Theatre for Children in 2012 and the 2013 pantomime Mother Goose held at Circa Theatre.
 She wrote the 2014 comedy-drama play The Pink Hammer, and voiced many plays on Radio New Zealand as well as children's stories and readings throughout her career.

 Personal life

 She was married to the playwright Ken Duncum.
-They had one child.
+She had one child.
 On 26 December 2016, Amas died in Wellington following a long period of time with cancer.
 Her funeral took place at All Saints Church on the afternoon of 30 December 2016, in Hataitai, Wellington.